-This may seem like a silly topic for an article to many of you but believe it or not, there are actually a lot of people who have asked me what are apps an how do they work.
+This may seem like a silly topic for an article to many of you but believe it or not, there are actually a lot of people who have asked me the question “what are apps an how do they work?”

 Not all of my articles need to be geared for experienced power users so today I’ll bring the heat down a notch or two and get back to basics.
 Only a few short years ago, cell phones were very basic in their design and capabilities.
 Today, however, is a completely different story!
 Some of the smartphones available today are more powerful than the supercomputers of 30 years ago!

 Let me start off by clarifying what a smartphone actually is.
 A smartphone is basically a cell phone that has the capability of downloading and running small computer programs.
 These little computer programs are known affectionately as “apps” or “applications”.
 Keep in mind that smartphones are basically very small computers.

 Okay, let’s say that you’ve just upgraded your old clunky cell phone to a new modern smartphone.
 What now?
 Well, actually nothing HAS to change.
 If you would like, you can just keep using your phone as a simple communications device.
 I personally think that if you do, you’ll really be missing out of what apps can actually do for you.

 When Apple introduced their amazingly popular iPhone to the world, they hit the airwaves hard with TV commercials that used the slogan, “there’s an app for that” in them.
 It’s only been a few years since Apple introduced the iPhone and in that time span, virtually every cell phone manufacturer has jumped on the smartphone bandwagon.
 It’s my opinion that Apple is responsible for the overwhelming popularity of these “mini computers” we call smartphones today.

 If you can think of a task, there’s probably an app that will make performing that task easier.
 There are actually well over a million apps that are available for smartphone owners to use if you can believe that!
 What’s even more impressive is that hundreds of new apps are being developed everyday!